 - Build community around and support for Muncie’s school system and its one-of-a-kind partnership with Ball State.

-This team guides the overall charge of the AIC.
+The Executive Leadership Team guides the overall charge of the AIC.

 - College of Communication, Information and Media – Kate Elliott, Lecturer of Journalism